CPD credits scheme

 CPD and Revalidation

-Appraisal will support and inform Revalidation and is being developed to meet UK regulatory requirements for Revalidation.
-The appraisal process enables GPs to demonstrate through the collection of a single portfolio of evidence (including evidence of CPD) that they meet the required standards.
+The appraisal process underpins revalidation and enables GPs to demonstrate through the collection of a single portfolio of evidence (including evidence of CPD) that they meet the required standards.

 If you have any questions about CPD credits, please contact email@example.com.